Dre Campbell Farm

 This category is another common cause or medium for tiny white spots on tomato plant leaves.

-Plant diseases are caused by a wide range of conditions, including high humidity, poor drainage, and poor air circulation.
-Additionally, lack of sun, cooler temperatures, and excessive watering can also be factors.
+Various conditions, including high humidity, poor drainage, and poor air circulation, cause plant diseases.
+Lack of sun, cooler temperatures, and excessive watering can also be factors.

 1. Septoria Leaf Spot